-In this article, you'll learn how to use Boxed Text content blocks in your email campaign.
+In this article, you'll learn how to use Boxed Text content blocks in the classic builder.

 Before you start

-To insert the Boxed Text content block into your layout, follow these steps.
+To add the Boxed Text content block into your layout, follow these steps.

-Add your text in the Content tab.
-If you are pasting in content from an outside source, like a website or word-processing program, use either the Paste as plain-text or Paste from Rich Text Editor option to prevent extra styling code from being added.
+- Add your text in the Content tab.
+If you're pasting in content from an outside source, like a website or word-processing program, use either the Paste as plain-text or Paste from Rich Text Editor option to prevent extra styling code from being added.

 Edit style and settings

 To change the style and settings of a Boxed Text content block, follow these steps.

 - Click the Boxed Text block you want to work with.

 - Change the style for the content block in the Style tab.
 You can change the Text Color, Font Family, Font Size, Font Style, Font Weight, Line Height, and text alignment, as well as the border and background color for the box.